hidelab/sharc-bcbio/Claire_bcbio_doc.md

 ```
 You may have other options you need at the top of your SGE file.
 This will depend a lot on the system you are using.

+### And now we wait...
-9) When you have "qsub"ed this file it will do a number of things.
+When you have "qsub"ed this file it will do a number of things.
 First it will make another yaml file which is a combination of the yaml template and the csv file - essentially saying "do template to every file".
 This is also when it creates a new folder in your project folder called "youranalysisname" where it will create a config, work, and final folder.
 Config holds your yamls and csv, work is where it does the processing, and final is where it spits out the output files